aspose-words/Aspose.Words-Documentation/java/getting-started/features/supported-features-on-document-save/save-in-the-opendocument-text-odt-ott-format/_index.md

 ﻿---
-title: Save in the OpenDocument Text (.ODT, .OTT) Format
+title: Save in the OpenDocument Text (.ODT, .OTT) Format – Aspose.Words for Java
+articleTitle: Save in the OpenDocument Text (.ODT, .OTT) Format
+linktitle: Save in the OpenDocument Text (.ODT, .OTT) Format
 description: "Aspose.Words for Java allows you to work with various features supported when saving to OpenDocument Text format."
 type: docs
 weight: 130